 By the time the woman’s period is one to two weeks late, she may find that she is peeing more frequently than usual.
 This is because the baby growing in uterus is putting pressure on the bladder.

 Women commonly notice a change in bowel movement in early pregnancy.
 The extra hormones produced during pregnancy cause the intestines to relax and become less efficient, so constipation could occur.

 Raised basal body temperature

 A woman may very well be pregnant if her basal body temperature remains elevated even past the time her period is due.
 She may notice that it does not decline to pre-ovulatory levels.
-When woman conceive, the egg is fertilized in the fallopian tube.
-After that, it takes about a week to travel to the uterus, where it will implant.
+Conceiving is a process: the egg is fertilized in the fallopian tube; after that, it takes about a week to travel to the uterus, where it will implant.
 It is at this time that the woman’s body is finally able to detect that she is pregnant.
-When hCG or human chorionic gonadotropine is released, women often experience a third temperature rise.
+When hCG or human Chorionic gonadotropin is released, women often experience a third temperature rise.
 This is not as dramatic as the first, but can usually be seen anywhere from about a week to 12 days after the first temperature rise at ovulation.

 A positive pregnancy test

-This is something each woman should do if her period is late and she could expect to become pregnant.
-She could do it after her period is at least a day late, and when she is ready to know the truth.
+A pregnancy test is something every woman should take if her period is late and she could expect to become pregnant.
+She could do it after her period is at least a day late.
 In this case, she may want to take a home pregnancy test.

 A urine pregnancy test can be accurate as early as 10 to 14 days after fertilization happened.
-If woman cannot wait until a missed period, a blood pregnancy test can be accurate as early as 8 to 10 days after fertilization.
+If a woman cannot wait until a missed period, a blood pregnancy test can be accurate as soon as 8 to 10 days after fertilization.
 However, you should keep in mind that pregnancy tests are not 100 percent foolproof, and neither are blood tests.
-If you have a negative result and still feel pregnant, be sure to retest a week later and check in with your health care provider.
+If you have a negative result and still feel pregnant, be sure to retest a week later and check in with your health-care provider.